well-id/dliswriter/README.md

   a list of allowed units, but many DLIS readers accept any string value.
 For this reason, only a log warning is issued if the user specifies a unit other than those given by the standard.
 - `representation_code`: indication of type of the value(s) of the `Attribute` and guidance on how they should be converted to bytes to be included in the file.
-The standard pre-defines representation codes for some of the `Attribute`s and leaves more-or-less free choice for others.
-For this reason, many `Attribute`s have the representation code specified at initialisation and once explicitly specified, the representation code cannot be changed.
-The `representation_code` is a `property` which returns either the explicitly passed code (if any) or one inferred from the `Attribute`'s `value` (if possible); if none of these can be determined, the property returns `None`.
-- `assigned_representation_code`: The explicitly specified (at initialisation or later) representation code of the `Attribute`.
-- `inferred_representation_code`: A representation code inferred from the `value` of the `Attribute`, if possible.
+Representation codes are either defined when the Attribute is initialised or are inferred from the provided value(s).
+They are not settable by the user.
 - `parent_eflr`: The `EFLRItem` or `EFLRSet` instance this attribute belongs to.
 Mainly used for string representation of the `Attribute` (e.g. `Attribute 'description' of ToolItem 'TOOL-1'`, where `TOOL-1` is the parent EFLR).
 - `converter`: A callable which is used to convert the value passed by the user (or each of the individual items